 We envision communities where all individuals and families achieve their full potential.

-We are guided by the CARE model, Children And Residential Experiences: Creating Conditions for Change, which is a multi-level program aimed at improving services for children and youth in care.
-Based on six guiding principles (developmentally focussed, family involved, relationship based, trauma informed, competence centred, and ecologically oriented) the CARE model is designed to significantly influence the way professionals work with children.
+We are guided by the CARE model, which is a multi-level program aimed at improving services for children and youth in care.
+Based on six guiding principles (developmentally focused, family involved, relationship based, trauma informed, competence centred, and ecologically oriented) the CARE model is designed to significantly influence the way professionals work with children.

 Our strategic plan

 We are pleased to announce the completion of a new five-year strategic plan.
 The plan was created through collaboration with employees, senior leadership, feedback from referring agencies, and the Ranch Ehrlo Society board of directors.

 Dr. Geoff Pawson founded Ranch Ehrlo Society in 1966, growing the concept from a single home to a multi-service agency.